KyrillL1/express-middleware-collection/README.md

 # Overview
-This repo contains a collection of commonly used middleware for an node based express server.
+This repo contains a collection of commonly used middleware for a node based express server.
 Everything is written in ts.
 So if plain .js files are needed, feel free to compile them on your own.

 # Installation